 Make the most of limited space

 Plant vertical crops (such as peas and pole beans) that take up little ground space.
 Or try dwarf varieties, such as ‘Tom Thumb Midget’ lettuce and ‘Tiny Dill’ cucumbers.
 Many dwarf varieties can also be grown in roomy containers kept on a deck or patio.
-Here are tips to make a small yard look bigger.

 Try this neat trick to protect vegetables

 If you’re eager to get an early start in spring, plant your tomatoes, potatoes, eggplants, peppers, or other vegetables inside old tires laid on the ground.
 The tires will protect the plants from harsh winds, and the dark rubber will absorb heat from the sun and warm the surrounding soil.
 These tips can help protect your garden from extreme weather.